xzenglab/DCF/README.md

 This repository contains supplementary material for Deep collaborative filtering for prediction of disease genes.

 ## Usage
+- run run_DCF.m to get result of specific dataset and get results.
-- You can run code novel_eval.m to get results for novel disease evaluation.
-Other situations need to modify manually.
+- run code novel_eval.m to visualize the result of novel disease evaluation.
+Results of fig 4(b) is given, you can modify  it for other situations likewise.

 # Data Available
 - You can download data from [Inductive matrix completion for predicting gene-disease associations](http://bigdata.ices.utexas.edu/project/gene-disease/ "IMC")

+- for more, you can contact with me, some files is too large to upload.